Nandankumars/Power-Bi-AtliQ-Hardware-Business-Insights-360/README.md

 ## Technologies and Techniques Used in Business Intelligence Dashboard:
 This repository leverages a suite of technologies and advanced techniques to build powerful and interactive Business Intelligence dashboards.

+## Technologies Used:

+## Power BI:

+**Interactive data visualization and reporting platform.:**
+Excel
+For initial data preprocessing and exploratory analysis.
+SQL
+Data extraction, querying, and manipulation from relational databases.
+DAX (Data Analysis Expressions)
+Advanced calculations and custom measures in Power BI.
+Power Query
+ETL (Extract, Transform, Load) tool for data transformation and shaping.
+Database: MySQL
+Back-end database for data storage and querying.